 The "filed" rates represent the amount actually proposed by the Bureau.
 The filed rates have been determined using a "capping" procedure.
-The Bureau elected not to file the full indicated rates in each territory and instead capped the filing at +50% by territory, resulting in a change of 0% for territory 2 and -16.0% for territory 3.
+The Bureau elected not to file the full indicated rates in each territory and instead capped the filing at +75% by territory.